CumulusNetworks/docs/content/nvue-reference/Set-and-Unset-Commands/BGP.md

 ## <h>nv set vrf \<vrf-id\> router bgp neighbor \<neighbor-id\> address-family ipv4-unicast aspath allow-my-asn occurrences</h>

-Configues the maximum number of times the local system's AS number can occur in the received AS_PATH.
+Configures the maximum number of times the local system AS number can occur in the received AS_PATH.

 ### Command Syntax